-Services that assist participants in gaining access to needed waiver and other state plan services, as well as medical, social, educational, and other services regardless of the funding source for the services accessed.
+Services that assist participants in gaining access to needed waiver and other state plan services regardless of the funding source for the services accessed.
 Case managers are responsible for ongoing monitoring and the coordination of the provision of services included in the participant's person centered service plan.